Applications for this position close on June 15, 2026.

 Essential job qualifications, skills, and experience

-Experience in designing and conducting applied research projects that solve practical land use problems
+- Experience designing and conducting applied research to solve practical land-use problems

-- Expertise in forest ecology, wildfire behaviour/ecology, landscape dynamics, disturbance ecology and/or spatial modelling
+- Expertise in forest ecology, wildfire behaviour and ecology, landscape dynamics, disturbance ecology and spatial modelling

 - PhD in natural resource management with at least 2 years of practical experience